UFO Sightings: ‘Alien Spaceship’ The Size Of A Bus Spotted At International Space Station In NASA Video

 Waring credited YouTube user Streetcap1 for spotting the mysterious object in the NASA video and for uploading the footage on the video sharing site.

 “This looks like a craft behind the ISS speeding off into the distance.
-NASA must have been ont heir coffee break,” Streetcap1 wrote in the video description.
+NASA must have been on their coffee break,” Streetcap1 wrote in the video description.

 The top comment in the UFO footage was posted by Stan Salmon, who believes that NASA has been using low resolution cameras so they can easily hide evidence of UFOs from the public.